brock-huffar/FetchDemo/README.md

    `git clone https://github.com/brock-huffar/FetchDemo.git`

 Then we have two choices on how to run this file:
-  1. Open folder "demo" folder in your IDE, and run DemoApplication.java
+  1. Open "demo" folder in your IDE, and run DemoApplication.java

-  2. Run as Jar executable with command
-      `java -jar target/demo-0.0.1-SNAPSHOT.jar`
+  2. Navigate to "demo" folder and run as Jar executable with command `java -jar target/demo-0.0.1-SNAPSHOT.jar`

 Once we have application running, we will open a new terminal to start executing commands